Maryland Mesothelioma Verdicts and Settlements

 Filing Deadlines

 Maryland applies a three-year statute of limitations to asbestos personal injury and wrongful death claims.
 Personal injury claims run three years from diagnosis or reasonable discovery under Md.
 Code, Cts. & Jud.
 Proc. § 5-101 and the discovery rule established in Harig v.
-Johns-Manville Corp., 285 Md.
-160 (1979), which holds that for asbestos-related diseases with long latency, the limitations period begins at discovery of injury and causation rather than at exposure.
+Johns-Manville Products Corp., 284 Md.
+70 (1978), which holds that for asbestos-related diseases with long latency, the limitations period begins at discovery of injury and causation rather than at exposure.
 Wrongful death claims run three years from the date of death under § 3-904.
 Pennsylvania applies a shorter two-year personal injury limitations period, while New York’s three-year asbestos period under CPLR 214-c runs from discovery of the injury, the same length as Maryland’s window but on a different accrual rule.
 The complexity of tracing decades-old exposure across multiple employers and products means investigation should begin as early as possible after diagnosis.

 References